 PRISM- People Responding in Social Ministry, 730 Florida Ave S Golden Valley 55426, phone - 763-529-1350.
 Cash is not offered, but a loan is.
 The agency can offer 0% interest loans to qualifying individuals and families to cover housing costs as well as pay rent in times of financial crisis or a hardship.

-Minneapolis area homeless prevention and rapid rehousing is arranged by a central intake office.
+Minneapolis area rent help from homeless prevention and rapid rehousing is arranged by a central intake office.
 Low income families, single adults or moms, and others that need one time rent help may be assisted.
 There is also information on affordable housing, pro-bono legal aid, and federal grants for paying utility or rental deposits to rehouse a resident.
 Learn more on the services from the Hennepin County eviction and rehousing assistance programs.

 Sabathani Community Center.
 South Minneapolis residents only can apply for emergency housing and resources.
 Call 612-821-2303.
 Or the address is 310 E 38th St, Minneapolis, MN 55409.